Amirreza870/Random-Decimal-Number/README.md

 # Random-Decimal-Number
-## A simple and practical iterator to generate and use some random decimal numbers was written with python 3.10
+## A simple and practical iterator to generate and use some random decimal numbers was written in python 3.10

 ### Features: